Our Travelationship in Review: March 2016

 The Great

 Matt and I both grew up on (separate) small farms, and we realized how much we missed having lots of animals around us.
-We thoroughly enjoyed caring for all the animals, even in the pouring rain we loved playing around in the mud with the animals.
-We definitely will look for more farm sits in the future.
+We thoroughly enjoyed caring for all the animals, even in the pouring rain.
+We loved playing around in the mud with the animals.
+We will definitely look for more farm stays in the future.

 Visiting the Normandy Beaches was emotional and inspirational.
-Northern France is so beautiful; we really would like to return and see more of it.
+Northern France is truly beautiful; we would really like to return and see more of it.
 The history and the beauty of Northern France are extraordinary.
-If you ever have the chance to visit France be sure to include the Normandy area on your itinerary.
+If you ever have the chance to visit France, be sure to include the Normandy area on your itinerary.

-Our visit to Fontevraud Abbey in Fontevraud, France was really cool.
-With so many abbeys, cathedrals and castles in Europe it is easy to get the names and locations confused, but we will never confuse Fontevraud with any other place.
+Our visit to Fontevraud Abbey in Fontevraud, France, was really cool.
+With so many abbeys, cathedrals, and castles in Europe, it is easy to confuse their names and locations, but we will never mix up Fontevraud with any other place.
 We loved everything about this location.
-It has a self-sustaining energy center, organic gardens, hundreds of years of history, amazing art exhibits and the way it has been all meshed together is seamless.
+It features a self-sustaining energy center, organic gardens, and hundreds of years of history, all seamlessly meshed together with amazing art exhibits.
 Thank you, Olivier, for hosting and showing us around Fontevraud.

 Our taxes are done and submitted!

-We met some really great people who helped to make us feel right at home.
-An extra special thank you to Bev, Olivier, Alain, and Pascale and her family for helping us and making us feel so welcome.
+We met some truly great people who helped us feel right at home.
+An extra special thank you to Bev, Olivier, Alain, Pascale, and her family for their help and for making us feel so welcome.

 The Not So Great

-Coming off of the heat of Sri Lanka made London and our time in France feel so cold.
+After the heat of Sri Lanka, London, and our time in France, our return felt so cold.
 Neither of us packed exceptionally warm gear, so our days in the city weren’t as enjoyable as we had hoped.
-We have both become extra sensitive (aka whiney babies) to wet, windy and cold temperatures.
+We have both become extra sensitive (aka whiney babies) to wet, windy, and cold temperatures.
 We counted four days of the entire month without rain or wind.
-With that said, France is still so beautiful even on a blah day.
+With that said, France remains beautiful even on a cloudy day.

-After 11 months of traveling being still wasn’t as relaxing and productive as we thought it would be.
+After 11 months of traveling, being still wasn’t as relaxing and productive as we thought it would be.
 Instead, the idle time and the rainy weather stirred up arguments and irritability in both of us.
 Relationships are tough, and constant travel with very few to zero stress outlets is a recipe for possible disaster.
-Time outs or day breaks seem to usually work best for us for taking the edge off, but fighting for whatever reason still sucks.
-Compound it with a lack of familiarity with the area, creatures of comfort and local friends to blow off steam with and stupid things turn into drawn out dramatic arguments for way too long.
-Anyone that thinks traveling let alone traveling with your partner is always bliss and trouble free is delusional.
-The reality of traveling or even vacationing with someone else is it’s not always fun or easy.
+Time-outs or day breaks seem to work best for us in taking the edge off, but fighting for whatever reason still sucks.
+Compound it with a lack of familiarity with the area, creatures of comfort, and local friends to blow off steam with, and stupid things turn into drawn-out, dramatic arguments for way too long.
+Anyone who thinks traveling, let alone traveling with your partner, is always blissful and trouble-free is delusional.
+The reality of traveling or even vacationing with someone else is that it’s not always fun or easy.
 We knew this going into it all, so we aren’t surprised, but it still sucks to fight at any time.

 We are missing our dog and cat more than usual.
 Hobee and Soma are both doing well with Grandma and Grandpa, and we received some lovely photos of both from Matt’s niece.
 We still miss them every day.